shriikriishna06/INSYTE/README.md

 insyte/frontend/landingpage.html
 ```
 6. Using py to serve the frontend
-- Place this snippet in the begining of the main.py file.
+- Place this API endpoints in the beginning of the main.py file.
 ```python
 frontend_dir = Path(__file__).resolve().parents[1] / "frontend" / "public"